Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/split-cohort.md

 ### Split setup

-To set up the integration, you'll need to collect some information from your Split dashboard first.
+To set up the integration, you need to collect some information from your Split dashboard first.

 1. From your Split dashboard, select your account of choice and click **Admin Settings**.
 2. From within admin settings, navigate to the *API Keys* tab and click **Add API Key**.
 Make sure to set the key type to *Admin*.
 After it's created, copy the key.